duke-malaria-collaboratory/bistro_pipeline/README.md

 ## Output files

-The main output is a csv file containing which humans matched to each mosquito.
+The main output is a csv file containing which humans matched to each bloodmeal.
 By default, this output is stored in `output/matches.csv`.
 Here is an example output:

 |sample_evidence|min_noc|m_locus_count|match|sample_reference|log10LR|note|thresh_low|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|